Test Code LAB1230211 Filamentous-Actin (F-actin) Antibody, IgG, Serum

 Testing Algorithm

-For more information see First-Line Screening for Autoimmune Liver Disease Algorithm.
+For more information First-Line Screening for Autoimmune Liver Disease Algorithm.

 CPT Code Information